 Breast Cancer is the most common cancer among women in the United States, other than skin cancer.
 It is the second leading cause of cancer death in women, after lung cancer.
 The American Cancer Society estimates that about 246,660 new cases of invasive breast cancer will be diagnosed in 2016; 40,450 deaths are anticipated.

 Breast cancer death rates have been going down.
 This is probably the result of finding the cancer earlier and the development of better treatment.
 Right now there are more than 2.5 million breast cancer survivors in the United States.
 Kirkland Cancer Center offers women educational events and free screenings to help prevent and detect breast cancer early.

-East Jackson Family Medical Center in partnership with the Tennessee Breast and Cervical Cancer Program encourages women to have a regular Pap exam and clinical breast exam.
+The Tennessee Breast and Cervical Cancer Program encourages women to have a regular Pap exam and clinical breast exam.

 Studies show that regular Pap exams and clinical breast exams can detect cervical and breast cancer early.
 Early detection makes all the difference in treatment and outcome.

 YOU may qualify.
 This program assists women with mammograms as well as pap smears.
 For more information, please contact Eugenia Owens, LPN at 731- 424-9952 or Susan Barker, LSW at 731-541-6388 to schedule an appointment and to determine if you are eligible for this free service.